borgbase/docs.borgbase.com/faq/index.md

 > As data is only appended, and nothing removed, commands like prune or delete won’t free disk space, they merely tag data as deleted in a new transaction.

-If you are OK to fully remove those old segments, then just write to the repo with a full-access key.
-This will clean up old segments:
+If you are OK to fully remove those old segments, you can run `borg compact` (starting with Borg version 1.2) on it or perform any write operation with a full access key (previous Borg versions).
+This will free the space and the actual usage and the usage caluclated by Borg should now match more closely.

-> Be aware that as soon as you write to the repo in non-append-only mode (e.g. prune, delete or create archives from an admin machine), it will remove the deleted objects permanently

 ### How often should I run `borg check`?